laurabaldassari/2019-500/slides/class06/README.md

 # 500 Class 06: 2019-03-21

-- Slides for Class 6 will be made available, above, in R Markdown or PDF.
+- Slides for Class 6 are now available, above, in R Markdown and in PDF.
 - We will also post the audio recording, above, as soon as we can.

 ## Today's Agenda